vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 ### Why allow only two extertise tags per photographer?

 <details><summary>Click to expand or collapse an answer</summary></p>
-The idea is that searching on Expertise tags will give you largely relevant results.
+The purpose of having Expertise tags is that searching on tags will give you largely relevant list of photographers.
 A search on "Street" may give you multiple styles of street photography, but all-in-all the resulting photographers should have a recognizable expertise in street photography.
+And it will probably show up in their portfolio.

-If we would allow 5 or even 10 tags, the results would include people who occasionaly do architecture photography
-- which makes the searching on expertise tags much less useful for finding specialists.
+If we would allow 5 or even 10 tags, the results would include people who occasionaly do street photography - which makes the searching on expertise tags much less useful for finding good street photography images and their makers.

 Expressed differently, the expertise tags per person serve a very different purpose than Lightroom keywords per image: you may succesfully use hundreds or thousands of LR keywords to find specific photos ("birthday", "beach", "Iceland").
-Our expertise tags are meant to find photographers ("who are known for their street photography").</p>
+Our expertise tags are meant to find photographers who are known for a particular expertise.</p>
 </details></p>

 </li><li>

-### How many different expertise tags will there be in the long run?
+### How many different expertise tags will there eventually be?

 <details><summary>Click to expand or collapse an answer</summary></p>
-Hopefully below 100.
+For now, we target keeping the list size below 100.
 Criteria:</p>

-- Any photography domain recognized by Wikipedia ("portrait photography") is credible candidate.
 - It should be relatively clear what the tag means.
-So "outdoors" is not ok, while "landscape is ok."
+So "outdoors" is less suitable than "landscape."
+- Any photography domain recognized by Wikipedia ("portrait photography") is a reasonable candidate for a tag.
 - A tag shouldn't have a lot of overlap with existing tags.
 So no simultaneous "old buildings" next to "architecture".
 - A tag with only one expected user is too specialized.
 Partly because of the "max 100 tags" target.
-- The practioners in the domain should see themselves as photographers, rather than enthousiasts like train spotters or butterfly enthousiasts who happen to use photo's to communicate.
-Our open source software could conceivably be suitable for other uses, but we want to avoid mixing "our" data with "their" data.
+- The practioners in the domain should see themselves as photographers, rather than enthousiasts like train spotters or butterfly experts who happen to use photo's to communicate.
+Our open source software could be suitable for such other uses, but we don't 'want to mix photography content with other content.

 </details></p>